andrew-velez-fhsu/inf-655-midterm/README.md

 Contains the shared react components, including

+- AddressForm - used to collect shipping information
+- CartTotal - a widget to show the value of the cart
 - Header - the shared page header
+- PaymentForm - used to collect credit card data
 - Product - a card that shows a product
+- ProductSubTotal - a card to show product order summary
+- Review - a component that provides a final check before ordering

 ### Context